nfredmond/DOT-Dashboard/docs/GIS_FEATURES.md

 # GIS Features Documentation

-This document outlines the Geographic Information System (GIS) features implemented in the Planning Manager application using Leaflet.js and related technologies.
+This document outlines the Geographic Information System (GIS) features implemented in the Planning Manager application using Mapbox GL JS.js and related technologies.

 ## Overview

-The Planning Manager uses Leaflet.js as its primary mapping library, chosen for its lightweight performance, extensive plugin ecosystem, and ease of customization.
-The application integrates Leaflet maps seamlessly into the Next.js frontend through React-Leaflet.
+The Planning Manager uses Mapbox GL JS.js as its primary mapping library, chosen for its lightweight performance, extensive plugin ecosystem, and ease of customization.
+The application integrates Mapbox GL JS maps seamlessly into the Next.js frontend through React-Mapbox GL JS.

 ## Core Features